uspki/policies/certificate-policy.md

 **Audit Period**: In a period-of-time audit, the period between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
 (This is not the same as the period of time when the auditors are on-site at the CA.) The coverage rules and maximum length of audit periods are defined in section 8.1.

-**Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an audited entity's processes and controls comply with the mandatory provisions of these Requirements.
+**Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an audited entity's processes and controls comply with the mandatory provisions of the Baseline Requirements, this Certificate Policy and the Certification Practice(s) Statements.

 **Authorization Domain Name**: The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
 The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
 If the FQDN contains a wildcard character, then the CA shall remove all wildcard labels from the left most portion of requested FQDN.
 The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.

-**Authorized Port**: One of the following ports: 80 (http), 443 (https), 115 (sftp), 25 (smtp), 22 (ssh).
-The procedures for the Validation of Domain Authorization or Control (Section 3.2.2.4) reference Authorized Port.
+**Authorized Port**: One of the following ports: 80 (http), 443 (https), 25 (smtp), 22 (ssh).

 **Base Domain Name**: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
 For FQDNs where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.

+**Baseline Requirements**: The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by the CAB Forum (http://www.cabforum.org).

 **Certification Authority Authorization**: From RFC 6844 ([http:tools.ietf.org/html/rfc6844](http://tools.ietf.org/html/rfc6844)): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify the Certification Authorities (CAs) authorized to issue certificates for that domain.
 Publication of CAA Resource Records allows a public Certification Authority to implement additional controls to reduce the risk of unintended certificate mis-issue."